 In 1999-2000, as the Chair of the United Nations Security Council's Angola Sanctions Committee, Canada helped limit UNITA's (National Union for the Total Independence of Angola) ability to continue its military campaign.
 Sanctions helped to bring about a ceasefire agreement to end Angola’s conflict.

 Canada does not maintain a bilateral development assistance program in Angola.
 However, funding for small scale, grassroots development initiatives in Canadian priority areas is available to Angolan grassroots organisations through the Canada Fund for Local Initiatives.
-In addition, CIDA provides Angola with humanitarian assistance through multilateral institutions, including the World Food Program.

 The country’s rapid GDP growth - which, according to the World Bank, averaged 11.9 % from 2005 to 2010 - is primarily driven by oil exports.
 Angola is currently the second-largest oil-producing nation in sub-Saharan Africa (second only to Nigeria).